 The Department of Anesthesia, Critical Care and Pain Medicine at Massachusetts General Hospital conducts ground-breaking research focused on improving patient outcomes and patient care.

-The Department of Anesthesia, Critical Care and Pain Medicine at Massachusetts General Hospital is one of the leading research departments of anesthesia in the United States and in the world.
+The Department of Anesthesia, Critical Care and Pain Medicine (DACCPM) at Massachusetts General Hospital is one of the leading research departments of anesthesia in the United States and in the world.

 Our program includes mentored investigators who are supported through a career-building research experience by being paired with a senior research faculty member.
 The mentor process is designed to enhance the junior investigator’s ability to attain advanced research skills and prepare them to independently compete for extramural funding.

 Investigator Profiles & Search Tool

 Many investigators are engaged in interdisciplinary and crossdisciplinary projects beyond the classical scientific boundaries of different fields.
 However, dynamic and innovative scientific environments need additional flexibility and tools for building new connections and collaborations.

 To meet this need, we developed a hub of all investigators and their profiles with an integrated search tool.
 It comprises the 80+ investigators in the department with links to their personal profile pages, on which they include descriptions of their research projects and links to their publication lists and research websites.
 Jointly, these profiles capture the full spectrum of research interests in the department.
 The search tool displays all investigators when the search bar is empty.
 To see the list of investigators that match with specific research interests or centers, use the "Quick Search" list of frequent keywords or type your own into the search bar.

 Investigators in the DACCPM conduct innovative research in the field of anesthesia aimed to advance patient safety during surgical procedures and improve the quality of life for patients.
 We have an impressive number of advanced investigators in our department focusing on a wide spectrum of research topics including:

 - Biomedical engineering

 - Quality and safety